Skip to content

-Malcolm X Day, observed on May 19th, commemorates the legacy of a prominent civil rights leader.
-Malcolm X, born Malcolm Little, became a pivotal figure in the fight for racial equality in the United States.
+Malcolm X Day, commemorates the legacy of a prominent civil rights leader.
+Born Malcolm Little, the man behind this day became a pivotal figure in the fight for racial equality in the United States!

 How to Celebrate Malcolm X Day